-Continued use of non-renewable water is major factor in depleting groundwater reserves in MENA region and puts regional countries at severe risk of climate impacts.
-Depletion of groundwater through urbanization has led to the loss of freshwater springs/aquifers.
+Continued use of non-renewable water is major factor in depleting groundwater reserves in MENA region and puts regional countries at severe risk of climate change impacts.
+Depletion of groundwater through urbanization has led to the loss of freshwater springs and aquifers.
 The GCC countries are heavily dependent on energy-intensive desalination plants for its freshwater supplies which is further driving up electricity demand.

 The MENA region is highly vulnerable to tensions brought on by spike in food prices.
 Due to growing water crisis and desertification, the region is staring at a food crisis in the coming years.
 The region is grappling with the realization that its barren soil and dwindling water supply will be insufficient to feed the population, even with intensive irrigation and modern farming technology.

 Lack of Seriousness

 Unfortunately the level of seriousness that should have been shown by the regional governments is somewhat lacking.
 Climate change mitigation is not among the top priorities in most of the MENA countries.

 There is lack of effective laws/regulations, absence of long-term climate action frameworks, weak coordination among different ministries and among regional governments and lack of public awareness.

 The Way Forward

 An efficient and effective environmental governance framework is essential for more productive and measurable interaction amongst various stakeholders and across key sectors.
 National, regional and international linkages within targeted sectors are essential to coordinate climate action in MENA.

 Proactive involvement of public and private sectors, civil society organizations as well as research and academia in climate change mitigation is also a crucial issue.
 Environmental education will also go a long way in inculcating sustainable lifestyles and responsible behavior among local population and expatriates.